Skip to content

 Reactive Properties

-• A reactive node directly - Flux binds it to the property; the property updates whenever the node changes.
+• A node directly - Flux binds it to the property; the property updates whenever the node changes.

 • A static value - assigned once at creation time.